Quansight-Labs/quansight-labs-site/posts/2022/05/thoughts-on-reviewing-for-accessibility.md

 - Can you complete all interactions with a keyboard?
 Fantastic.
 - Can you complete all interactions with a touch screen?
 Wonderful.
 - [Can a single task be completed with multiple input methods?](https://www.w3.org/WAI/WCAG21/Understanding/concurrent-input-mechanisms) It needs to be flexible.
 For example, can a task be completed switching between using the mouse and keyboard to navigate.
 - Check all keyboard shortcuts to make sure they don’t conflict with others.
 This usually includes checking the operating system, browser, and possibly with different language keyboards.
+Because of the number of options, I want to acknowledge this can be a challenge to check but still worth exploring.
 - Keyboard shortcuts need to be configurable/remappable.
 - Keyboard shortcuts cannot be the only way to use a feature.
 There must be at least one other option.
 - Keyboard shortcuts, in general, are better the fewer keys you have to press at once.
 Aim for no more than three.
 Consider how you have to move to hit the keys, and reconsider your choices if you feel like a contortionist.